What Happens to Our Bodies When We Switch to a Vegan Diet

-The plethora of benefits that come with the vegan diet have been discussed previously by many, and by yours truly as well – just check out the article about why a vegan diet is good for you.
+The plethora of benefits that come with the vegan diet have been discussed previously by many.
 Therefore, in this article, I want to touch on something else: what happens to our bodies when we switch to a vegan diet that tells us our body is going through a vegan detox.

 Frequent trips to the bathroom